cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - x' = B' * x
 - y' = B' * y

-Note that when B = 1, the above two curve equations are identical, and no conversion is necessary.
+Note that when B and B' are equal to 1, the above two curve equations are identical and no conversion is necessary.
 This is the case, for example, for Curve25519 and Curve448 {{RFC7748}}.

 ### Elligator 2 Method {#elligator2}